michaelkryukov/heroku-python-script/README.md

-# Template for Python Scrip hosted on Heroku
+# Template for Python Script hosted on Heroku

 This is small example of running your own bots with [Heroku](https://www.heroku.com/) Here I run my own [bot for some game](https://github.com/Myzon/bot-for-elem) on heroku.